ekino/EkinoWordpressBundle/README.md

 * Use custom Symfony services into Wordpress,
 * Use Symfony to manipulate Wordpress database,
 * Create custom Symfony routes out of Wordpress,
-* When authenticated on Wordpress, authenticated on Symfony too with correct user roles.
+* When authenticated on Wordpress, authenticated on Symfony too with correct user roles. *(requires ekino-wordpress-symfony Wordpress plugin)*
-* Catch some Wordpress hooks to be dispatched by Symfony EventDispatcher
+* Catch some Wordpress hooks to be dispatched by Symfony EventDispatcher *(requires ekino-wordpress-symfony Wordpress plugin)*

 ---